Everything you need to know about government housing

 Each municipality has to conduct an Integrated Development Plan every five years to see what the housing needs are.
 Participating in your community’s Integrated Development Plan Representative forum is a good way to communicate your housing needs to the municipality.

-SHPs are mainly (but not only) for households earning between R3,500 and R7,500 per month.
+SHPs are mainly (but not only) for households earning between R1,850 and R22,000 per month (sources differ on this – we are using this Social Housing brochure by the Social Housing Regulation Agency).
 You can qualify even if you have benefited from other housing projects in the past, but you may not currently own property.
 Couples (married or living together) qualify, or single people with dependents.
+You must have a clean credit record.

 To apply for an SHP, approach your local housing office about planned SHP projects in your area.
 Depending on the province and project, you may have to apply directly to the institution or company that is managing the SHP.
 It will have its own screening process.